praw-dev/praw/docs/pages/configuration_files.rst

   config file, PRAW will pick up the environment variable for http_proxy, if it has been set.

+* *store_json_result* A **boolean** to indicate if json_dict, which contains the original API response, should be stored on every object in the json_dict attribute.
+Default is `False` as memory usage will double if enabled.

 The are additional variables that each site can define.
 These additional variables are: